-Bradley Beal’s Wife Heated Over All-NBA Team Selections, ‘Put Respect On His Name’
+Bradley Beal’s Wife Heated Over All-NBA Team Selections, ‘Put Some Respect On His Name’

 She quickly fired back by pointing out that the accolade is an individual accomplishment, not one awarded to the whole squad, so only the player’s performance should be taken into consideration, not the overall record.

-“this is an individual award, so voters should award the best individuals!!” one fan agreed.
+“This is an individual award, so voters should award the best individuals!!” one fan agreed.

 Unfortunately this is not the only accolade Bradley missed out on this season.
 Earlier in the year, he also missed out on receiving an All-Star selection.
 However, this has not stopped the eight-year professional from being a good sport to others.

 Despite his wife lashing out on social media, Beal approached the situation much differently.
-Bradley posted his congratulations for his close friend, Celtics star Jayson Tatum, on his Instagram story shortly after the selections were made, according to Essentially Sports.
+Bradley posted congratulations to his close friend, Celtics star Jayson Tatum, on his Instagram story shortly after the selections were made, according to Essentially Sports.

-Despite not winning the award presented by the league, Beal still received a plaque to recognize his outstanding performance.
+Despite not getting a spot on one of the teams, Beal still received a plaque to recognize his outstanding performance.
 Beal’s agent, Mark Bartelstein of Priority Sports, delivered a plaque that read “All World.”
 The bottom also read, “Facts don’t lie.”